 Requirement for Microscope Calibration when NIOSH Method 7400 is used.
 Where the NIOSH Method 7400 is used for the determination of asbestos in air samples, the alignment of the microscope utilized for the analysis shall be checked and adjusted if necessary and the phase shift detection limit ascertained as specified in the Method.

-These checks shall be carried out at least daily or each time the microscope is moved to a new location, whichever is greater.
+These checks shall be carried out at least daily each day analysis is performed or each time the microscope is moved to a new location, whichever is more frequent.

 A centering telescope for the microscope being used and an HSE/NPL phase contest test slide shall be available at the location where the analysis is being carried out.